antronerds/r2-tutorials/docs/Multiple_Genes_View.md

 ---------------

 1. In Figure 1 a selection of gene expression profiles is depicted in one picture in contrast to the one gene view.
+Figure 2 shows the possibility to make gene subgroups by adding extra spacers to the plot.
-The multiple gene view enables the option to represent the gene expression separately for each subgroup of a categorical track.
+    Now we will look at the option to represent the gene expression separately for each subgroup of a categorical track.
 In this manner potential relations between subgroups and gene expression can be visualized.
 2. The dataset we are using is described in